meatcar/one-percent/README.md

 - JSFiddle with comments, users can mess around and compete for internet points in potentially wrecking old browsers.

-  Knowing all the quirks of all the potential clients was a strong requirement for a webdev back in the day.
+  Knowing all the quirks of all the potential clients was a strong requirement for a web-dev back in the day.
 Lots of people still have these latent memories and skills locked away.
 Let's set up a way to let them shine!

 - A CTF/Puzzle challenge(s).
 Show the fresh green devs how painful development was back in the day, and how good they have it now.